Definition of interdealer broker

-An interdealer broker is usually an intermediary between banks – they might conduct deals on behalf of large corporations, but the corporations generally go through the banks first.
+Interdealer brokers sit between investment banks.
+They help find buyers and sellers of large, usually illiquid blocks of securities at other investment banks or dealers.
+They might conduct deals on behalf of large corporations, but the corporations generally go through the investment banks first.
 Interdealer brokers are used when banks want to move large illiquid assets such as interest swaps, commodities or blocks of shares.
 They are paid a commission for negotiatiing the deal between the buyer and the seller.
 Many of the deals they arrange are conducted off-exchange.

 interdealer broker in the news